ricallinson/deuce/README.md

 # YUI3 Offline

-__YUI3 Offline__ is a helper tool for building offline web applications with YUI3.
-It allows you to easily create YUI3 based applications that run locally from the file system.
+__YUI3 Offline__ is a helper tool for building offline web applications with YUI.
+It allows you to easily create YUI based applications that run locally from the file system.
 These applications can then be deployed into containers like [Cordova (Phonegap)](http://incubator.apache.org/cordova/) or severed with caching instructions using a [cache manifest](http://en.wikipedia.org/wiki/Cache_manifest_in_HTML5) file.

 ## Installation